jjbursik/weave/site/operational-guide/tasks.md

 title: Administrative Tasks
 menu_order: 60
 ---
-## Configuring Weave to Start Automatically on Boot
+## Configure Weave to Start Automatically on Boot

 `weave launch` runs all weave's containers with a Docker restart policy of `always`, so as long as you have launched weave manually